fyrst-digital/elysium-docs/content/en/manual/sections/place-blocks.md

     </Column>
 </Grid>

-## Add more blocks
+## Add More Blocks
-If you want to add more blocks, simply drag a new block over an existing one.
+To add more blocks, simply drag a new block over an existing one.
 The new block will always be added to the right of the existing one.
-For example: If you drag a text block over an image block, the text block will be placed to the right of the image block.
+For example, if you drag a text block over an image block, the text block will be placed to the right of the image block.
 The new block always attaches to the block on which it was dropped.

 <Grid>